team-dev-docs/devdocsprod-dev-docs/src/pages/_landing_page.md

 ++{card style="" class="general-card"}++

-# Chatbot out of the Box
+# Standardize Your Documentation

-Automatically have a chatbot powered by a LLM that can answer questions on top of your docs in addition to a keyword search powered by Orama.
+What to document is not always clear, and unlike other aspects of software engineering, documentation is not really standardized.
+Dev-Docs helps your team to tackle this by allowing you create templates and prompts both to the AI and fellow engineers to that you always document what is important to your team.

 --{card}--

 ++{card style="position: relative; padding-bottom: 65.03401360544217%; height: 0;" class="general-card"}++

-<iframe src="https://www.loom.com/embed/e92e1f3a15524efeb86b58169e9d3576?sid=5c1ef433-deaa-4983-aaf9-4ae61003c704" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
+<iframe src="https://www.loom.com/embed/94fb67c8145a4b4d9a0c23efc55ea1f1?sid=411eb40a-5b10-4c57-b969-2d927dac30f0" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>

 --{card}--